i-jurij/oswc/README.md

-Simple php framework with a single entry point
+# Simple php framework with a single entry point

+First of all, when creating your web application: change the name of the project folder,
+set the same name in RewriteBase in .htaccess, and in app/configs/configs.php,
+in the same place in the config, specify the name of the database and rename the database
+if it already exists in the project.

 For enter to admin page list home page to end and click on "FistFramework".
 Then "Да" and then login: admin, password: passw.